Bipan-git/To-Do-list-App/README.md

 ## Features

-✅Add new tasks
+-✅Add new tasks
-✅Edit existing tasks
+-✅Edit existing tasks
-✅Delete tasks
+-✅Delete tasks
-✅mnark tasks as completed / pending
+-✅mark tasks as completed / pending
-✅filter tasks (All/completed/pending)
+-✅filter tasks (All/completed/pending)
-✅Responsive desing (works on mobile )
+-✅Responsive desing (works on mobile )
-✅saves data in Local Storage
+-✅saves data in Local Storage

 ---

-##Technologies used
+## Technologies used

 - React.js(vite) - for building the user interface
 - HTML5 & CSS3 -for logic and interactivity